-Duration: 2 hours return hike (including stops to admire the views!)
+Watchtower walk duration: 2 hours return (including stops to admire the views!)
 Steep climb up from sea level.
-Good boots/trainers with grip are a must.
+Boots/trainers with grip are a must.
 Flip flops a seriously bad idea.
 No shade, take water.
-Medium difficulty.
 Map at the end of this post.

 This is definitely more of a scramble than a walk.
 The Torre del Barranc d’Aigües is a lonely watchtower perched 140m (450 feet) above a stony, sparsely visited beach about 18km south of Villajoyosa.

 140 metres may not sound very high, but if the sun is hot, things do get a bit sweaty, especially if you climb even further up to the peak of Alt de Reixes (201m) overlooking the tower.

 You can see the Torre del Barranc d’Aigües clearly as you drive towards Villajoyosa on the N332 coast road from Alicante, just after the tunel de El Campello.
 I must have driven past it hundreds of times, wondering what the views were like from up there.
 Having now done the climb, the answer is – spectacular!

 Start from the pebble beach at Playa Barranc d’Aigües, and you can’t miss the tower ahead of you.
 There’s a rough path behind the beach that takes you through low pine bushes and clumps of esparto grass to the foot of the climb.

 After that, it’s really a question of finding your own way up – there are plenty of alternatives.
 Just be careful not to slip on the loose shale, and it’s best not to climb on the seaward side as it’s steeper and a long way down if you stumble.

-Once you reach the tower, the views are stunning, down the coast towards Alicante and the mountains of Murcia beyond, and up towards Benidorm and the Peñon d’Ifach, a Rock of Gibraltar look-alike at Calpe, 40km up the coast.
+Once you reach the tower, the views are stunning, down the coast towards Alicante and the mountains of Murcia beyond.
+Look north towards Benidorm and the Peñon d’Ifach, a Rock of Gibraltar look-alike at Calpe, 40km up the coast.

 The tram that goes down the coast from Benidorm to Alicante looks like a kid’s train set from up here as it crosses the Barranc d’Aigües gorge on a narrow girder bridge.